 When you’re in the market for a new laptop, there are plenty of good reasons to go for a Dell.
 However, with so many makes and models available it can be overwhelming to make a decision - which is why we've put together this list of the best Dell laptops to help you choose the right machine for your needs and budget.
 Our dedicated tool also checks the best prices on each laptop, so you're not paying over the odds.

-If you can't find what you want in this list of the best Dell laptops, why not explore our guide to the best laptops for graphic designers, or look at our 10 best student laptops if you're looking for something more affordable.
+If you can't find what you want in this list of the best Dell laptops, why not explore our guide to the best laptops for graphic designers?
+You can also look at our 10 best student laptops if you're seeking something more affordable.

-It features up to six processor cores and up-to-date Nvidia GeForce cards, up to an RTX 2080, 32GB of memory and dual-storage with SSD and hard disks.
-And perhaps best of all, the 17.3-inch screen can be ordered with G-Sync and a 144Hz refresh rate, which will make animation in games even more fluid and smooth.
+If your budget doesn’t quite stretch to Alienware’s ultra-pricey gaming laptop range, the Dell G7 17 is a fine alternative.
+This beast is absolutely certain to cope with the stress of running even the most demanding modern games, even if it’s unfortunately still far from cheap.
+It features a max 6-core CPU processor and NVIDIA GeForce card ( up to an RTX 2080) plus 32GB of memory and dual-storage with SSD and hard disks.
+Best of all, the 17.3-inch screen can be ordered with G-Sync and a 144Hz refresh rate, which will make animation in games even more fluid and smooth.